Chip Denominations: Stop Making This Common Mistake

 Get a set with at least 4 colors, even though you’ll only use 3 at a time.
 The fourth color is your color-up denomination.

 Weight matters less than you think.
-The 11.5g clay composite chips that cost $25 for 500 are perfectly fine for a home game.
+The 11.5g clay composite chips that cost $25 for 500 are perfectly fine.
 You don’t need $2-per-chip ceramics unless you want them.

 What matters is that the colors are easily distinguishable under your lighting.
 Blue and purple look identical under warm LED bulbs.
-Red and orange blend together in dim rooms.
+Red and orange blend in dim rooms.
 Test your chips under your actual poker table lighting before your first game.
+This single check prevents the “wait, which one is the 500?” problem that is both annoying and — when someone accidentally pushes a big chip thinking it’s a small chip — occasionally expensive.

 Ready to try it?